voxpupuli/puppet-staging/README.md

     :puppet:
         :datasource: data

-If you don't have hiera in your environment the [puppetlabs-puppet module](https://github.com/puppetlabs/puppetlabs-puppet) and following manifest will implement hiera on the puppet master:
+If you don't have hiera in your environment this module [puppetlabs-puppet](https://github.com/puppetlabs/puppetlabs-puppet) along with the following manifest will implement hiera on the puppet master:

     class { 'puppet::hiera':
       confdir    => '/etc/puppet',